 On March 12, 2012, the U.S. Nuclear Regulatory Commission (NRC) issued Order EA-12-051, "Issuance of Order to Modify Licenses with Regard to Reliable Spent Fuel Pool Instrumentation" (Agencywide Documents Access and Management System (ADAMS) Accession No. ML12054A679), to all power reactor licensees and holders of construction permits in active or deferred status.
-This order requires, in part, that all operating reactor sites have a reliable means of remotely monitoring wide-range Spent Fuel Pool (SFP) levels to support effective prioritization of event mitigation and recovery actions in the event of a Beyond-Design-Basis (BDB) external event.
+This order requires, in part, that all operating reactor sites have a reliable means of remotely monitoring wide-range spent fuel pool (SFP) levels to support effective prioritization of event mitigation and recovery actions in the event of a beyond-design-basis (BDB) external event.
 The order required all holders of operating licenses issued under Title 10 of the Code of Federal Regulations (10 CFR) Part 50, "Domestic Licensing of Production and Utilization Facilities," to submit to the NRC an Overall Integrated Plan (OIP) by February 28, 2013.

-By letter dated February 28, 2013 (ADAMS Accession No. ML13086A095), Duke Energy Carolinas, LLC (the licensee) provided the OIP for Catawba Nuclear Station (CNS), Units 1 and 2, describing how it will achieve compliance with Attachment 2 of Order EA-12-051 by fall 2015, for Unit 1, and spring 2015, for Unit 2.
-By letter dated June 24, 2013 (ADAMS Accession No. ML13171A274), the NRC staff sent a request for additional information (RAI) to the licensee.
-The licensee provided supplemental information by letters dated July 23, 2013 (ADAMS Accession No. ML13206A384) and August 26, 2013 (ADAMS Accession No. ML13242A009).
+By letter dated February 28, 2013 (ADAMS Accession No. ML13086A096), Duke Energy Carolinas, LLC (formerly Duke Energy Progress, Inc., the licensee), provided the OIP for Brunswick Steam Electric Plant (BSEP), Units 1 and 2, describing how it will achieve compliance with Attachment 2 of Order EA-12-051 by spring 2016 for Unit 1 and spring 2015 for Unit 2.
+By letter dated May 23, 2013 (ADAMS Accession No. ML13141A622), the NRC staff sent a request for additional information (RAI) to the licensee.
+The licensee provided supplemental information by letters dated July 22, 2013 (ADAMS Accession No. ML13219B117) and August 26, 2013 (ADAMS Accession No. ML13242A010).